About us

 An Educational Mandate for an Unbiased Mission

 This practitioner-led expertise is housed within a U.S.-based, 501(c)(3) non-profit organization.
 This charter is fundamental to our mission.
 It guarantees our objectivity and allows us to serve as a trusted, unbiased resource for all stakeholders.
 Our role is not to lobby for specific rules, but to provide the foundational intelligence that enables sound policy and responsible innovation.
-We believe governance must be elevated from a compliance afterthought to a first principle, and that education is the only sustainable path to get there.
+We believe oversight governance must be elevated from a compliance afterthought to a first principle of leadership, and that education is the only sustainable path to get there.

 Background